laoban-dev/laoban-dev.github.io/docs/laoban/GETTING.STARTED.md

 [If you have issues read](INSTALLING.LAOBAN.md)

-## Read the training course
+## Do the training course!

 If this is your first time, it helps to practice on a training project.
 The training project is a simple project with a monorepo structure.
-It is a good starting point for learning how to use `laoban`.
+It is a good starting point for learning how to add `laoban` to your project

 [Details are here](../training/EXISTING.md)